yokaiAG/social-platform-model/README.md

    - A. Giovanidis, B. Baynat, A. Vendeville - Performance Analysis of Online Social Platforms, INFOCOM 2019.

-   - A. Giovanidis, B. Baynat, C. Magnient, A. Vendeville - Ranking Online Social Users by their Influence, journal submission 2019.
+   - A. Giovanidis, B. Baynat, C. Magnien, A. Vendeville - Ranking Online Social Users by their Influence, journal submission 2019.

 One can find here three Python notebooks: